-- (5) Persons permitted to enter Namibia must, 14 days before entering Namibia, in writing inform the relevant Namibian diplomatic representative in the country of intended departure of the intention to enter Namibia. - (6) Subject to the Immigration Control Act, a person who - - (a) is a driver of a motor vehicle, an operator of a locomotive, a pilot in command of an aircraft or a captain or master of a shipping vessel transporting goods; - (b) performs any service relating to the operation of the vehicle referred to in paragraph (a); or - (c) performs a necessary service relating to the transportation of goods referred to in paragraph (a), in the course of business or trade or commerce may be allowed to enter Namibia if such entry is otherwise lawful. - (7) Despite the provisions of subregulation (1), a person referred to in that subregulation may be allowed to enter Namibia if that person complies with or meets such requirements as may be determined by the Minister responsible for immigration issued pursuant to the Immigration Control Act. - (8) A person who contravenes or fails to comply with subregulation (1), (3) or (4) commits an offence and is on conviction liable to the penalties specified in section 29(3) of the Act.
+- (a) is not older than seven days calculated from the date that the sample for testing was taken; - (b) was issued by a laboratory that is certified in the country of issue to issue Antigen Rapid Diagnostic Test test results or SARS-CoV-2 PCR test results. - (5) Subregulation (4) does not apply to children under the age of 5 years. - (6) Persons permitted to enter Namibia must, 14 days before entering Namibia, in writing inform the relevant Namibian diplomatic representative in the country of intended departure of the intention to enter Namibia. - (7) Subject to the Immigration Control Act, a person who - - (a) is a driver of a motor vehicle, an operator of a locomotive, a pilot in command of an aircraft or a captain or master of a shipping vessel, transporting goods; - (b) performs any service relating to the operation of the vehicle referred to in paragraph (a); or - (c) performs a necessary service relating to the transportation of goods referred to in paragraph (a), in the course of business or trade or commerce may be allowed to enter Namibia if such entry is otherwise lawful.

+- (8) Despite the provisions of subregulation (1), a person referred to in that subregulation may be allowed to enter Namibia if that person complies with or meets such requirements as may be determined by the Minister responsible for immigration issued pursuant to the Immigration Control Act. - (9) A person who contravenes or fails to comply with subregulation (1), (3) or (4) commits an offence and is on conviction liable to the penalties specified in section 29(3) of the Act.

-9. Quarantine and COVID-19 testing
+12. Quarantine and COVID-19 testing